carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/01-introduction.md

 ## Advantages of using RStudio for your project

-Understanding foundational aspects of RStudio enables a gradual improvement of scientific workflows and therefore, contributes to increasing research reproducibility compliance.
-RStudio is an integrated development environment (IDE) for R and Python.
+RStudio is an integrated development environment (IDE) for R and other programming languages such as Python that provide many tools to support code development.
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
-It is a powerful tool which supports research by weaving the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation and publication of results.
+Writing scripts to conduct your analysis is a powerful way to weave the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation and publication of results.

 RStudio is soon becoming [Posit](https://posit.co/), but that won't change how you interact with the interface and its functionalities.
 This name change is only a re-branding to better represent the broader focus and larger community that the IDE serves, which is no longer exclusively linked to R.